PacktPublishing/Haskell-High-Performance-Programming/README.md

 ##Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with number followed by the application name.
 For example, Chapter02.

-You will see code something similler to the following:
+You will see code something similar to the following:

 ```
 class Some a where